MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Microsoft.Graph.Beta.Users.Actions.md

 This method saves the message in the Sent Items folder.
 Alternatively, create a draft to reply-all to a message, and send it later.
 This API is available in the following national cloud deployments.

 > [!NOTE]
 > To view the v1.0 release of this cmdlet, view [Invoke-MgReplyUserMailFolderChildFolderMessage](/powershell/module/Microsoft.Graph.Users.Actions/Invoke-MgReplyUserMailFolderChildFolderMessage?view=graph-powershell-1.0)

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgReplyUserMailFolderChildFolderMessage](/powershell/module/Microsoft.Graph.Users.Actions/Invoke-MgReplyUserMailFolderChildFolderMessage?view=graph-powershell-1.0)